Agoseris glauca: Distribution and habitat

 The plant is native to western and northwestern North America from Alaska east to the Northwest Territories and Ontario, southeast to California, Arizona, and New Mexico.
 It grows in many habitat types, usually those which are non-forested.

 Uses

-The plant contains a bitter milky juice, which solidifies into a substance when can be chewed as gum; this may have been done by some Plains Indians.
+The plant contains a bitter milky juice, which solidifies into a substance that can be chewed as gum; this may have been done by some Plains Indians.